Structural fix

 A structural fix refers to solving a problem or resolving a conflict by bringing about structural changes that change the underlying structures that provoked or sustain these problems.
-According to Heberlein such changes modify human behavior by regulating the social settings or the 'structures' in which the behavior occurs − their context.
+According to Thomas Heberlein such changes modify human behavior by regulating the social settings or the 'structures' in which the behavior occurs − their context.
 Such fixes are typically long-term opposed to temporary and require open and in-depth inquiry for the root structural causes of a problem and understanding of a system.
 Effectively changing norms would be an example of a structural fix.
 Often structural fixes involve a change of incentives.